 What is physical distancing?

-How does social distancing help?
+How does physical distancing help?

 Physical distancing is different from self-isolation or self-monitoring

 Self-monitoring is watching yourself for signs of illness such as fever, cough or difficulty breathing.
+This is something you should do on a daily basis.
+If you are unsure what signs to look for, try using the BC COVID-19 Self-Assessment Tool.

-How do I practice social distancing?
+How do I practice physical distancing?

-Things you can do at home:
+Things you can do at home for yourself:

 - Work out at home